notyiming/work-placement/docs/_sources/topics/account_of_actual_work_experience.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Qualcomm Ireland has a very good working culture as it stresses a lot on work-life balance.
 There isn't any sort of micromanagement in the workplace.
-It is flexi-hours, so as long as you don't miss any meetings and you can get work done, it doesn't matter what time you clock in or clock out.
+It is flexi-hours, so as long as you don't miss any meetings and you can get work done, it doesn't really matter what time you clock in or clock out.
 People in Qualcomm are super nice, helpful, kind and always want the best for me.
 I especially love the culture in my team, where we have weekly technical tips sharing session which I find very helpful.
 Moreover, we also have a lot of social gatherings and team events such as team lunches, dinners, team building activities such as karting, hiking.